jet/propulsion/DOCUMENTATION.md

    - EventStoreDb: a Leader connection
    - MessageDb: use the `requireLeader` flag
    - DynamoDb: requesting a 'consistent read'
    - CosmosDb: when using Session Consistency, require that reads are contingent on the session token being used by the feed reader.
-This can be achieved by using the same `CosmosClient` to ensure the session tokens are synchronized.
+This can be achieved by using the same `CosmosClient` for both feed consumption and your writes to ensure the session tokens are synchronized.
 2. Perform a pre-flight check when reading, based on the `Index` of the newest event passed to the handler.
-In such a case, it may make sense to back off for a small period, before reporting failure to handle the event (by throwing an exception).
-The Handler will be re-invoked for another attempt, with a better chance of the event being reflected in the read.
+In such a case, it may make sense to back off for a small period, before reporting failure to handle the event.
+The Handler will then be re-invoked for another attempt, with a better chance of the event being reflected in the read.
 3. Perform the processing on a 'shoulder tap' basis, with the final position based on what you read.
    - First, load the stream's state, performing any required reactions.
    - Then report the Version attained for the stream (based on the Index of the last event processed) as the Handler's updated Position for that Stream
    - In this case, one of following edge cases may result:
      - _The handler saw a version prior to the prompting event_.
 For example, if a Create event (`Index = 0`) is relayed, but reading does not yield any events (the replica in question is behind the node from which the feed obtained its state).
 In this case, the Handler can simply yield the Position that the processing did see, which will cause the event to be retained in the input buffer (and most likely, a fresh invocation for that same stream will immediately be dispatched)
      - _The Handler saw a Version fresher than the prompting event_.
-For example: if a Create (`Index = 0`) is immediately followed by an Update (`Index = 1`), the handler can yield `2` to reflect the fact that the next event that's of interest will be event `Index = 2`.
-Regardless of whether Event 1 arrived while the handler was processing Event 0, or whether it arrives some time afterwards, the event will be dropped from the events pending for that Stream's Handler.
+For example: if a Create (`Index = 0`) is immediately followed by an Update (`Index = 1`), the handler can yield `2` to reflect the fact that the next event that's of interest will be the third event, where `Index = 2`.
+Regardless of whether Event 1 arrived while the handler was processing Event 0, or whether it arrives some time afterwards, the event will be dropped from the buffered events pending for that Stream's Handler.

 ### Consistency in the face of at least once delivery and re-traversal of events